Table of Contents

 Al Karama Hotels

-- Golden Sands Hotel Apartments $$: casual hotel apartments very close to BurJuman Mall, and Spinneys supermarket.
-It’s only 8 kilometers from the Dubai Mall and Burj Khalifa, and 5 kilometers from The Gold Souk.
-Check the best rates at TripAdvisor and Booking.
+Casual hotel apartments very close to BurJuman Mall, and Spinneys supermarket.
+It’s only 8 kilometers from the Dubai Mall and Burj Khalifa, and 5 kilometers from the Gold Souk.

-- Grand Excelsior Hotel $: An extremely affordable hotel at a great location close to the metro station.
+An extremely affordable hotel at a great location close to the metro station.
 It’s also walking distance to BurJuman Mall.
-It’s only 8 kilometers from the Dubai Mall and Burj Khalifa, and 7 kilometers from The Gold Souk.
-It has 5 bars and restaurants and a rooftop pool.
-Check the best rates at TripAdvisor and Booking.
+It’s only 8 kilometers from the Dubai Mall and Burj Khalifa, and 7 kilometers from the Gold Souk.

 √ Pros: Very hip area with nice restaurants and cafes.
 Convenient location with metro stations and lots of shopping.